 Fermented foods and beverages can be found in nearly every department of the store, but not all of these foods contain probiotics.
 Probiotics are added to lots of foods that are not fermented (such as teas and energy bars), but if you’re looking to get your probiotics from fermented foods, here are three of the most obvious places to find them:

-- For beverages, you can use the new Guiding Stars beverage guidance, which assigns extra points for the presence of live, active cultures (as noted on product labels).
-This means that drinks like kombucha, probiotic-enhanced waters, vinegar-based drinks, and probiotic juices are all evaluated with this new guidance—and you can quickly and easily select an option that supports good health by following the Guiding Stars.
+- For beverages, the Guiding Stars algorithm assigns extra points for the presence of live, active cultures (as noted on product labels).
+This means that drinks like kombucha, probiotic-enhanced waters, vinegar-based drinks, and probiotic juices are all evaluated.
 For an easy way to see which probiotic beverages earn stars (and how many), use the Food Finder tool.
 Probiotic beverages are often found near the produce section, but can show up other places, too.

-- In the produce department, you can find miso paste and tempeh (usually near the tofu), kombucha, probiotic juices and vinegar-based beverages, fresh (not heat processed) sauerkraut, and kimchi is often found in the produce area, too.
+- In the produce department, you can find miso paste and tempeh (usually near the tofu), kombucha, probiotic juices and vinegar-based beverages.
+Fresh sauerkraut and fermented pickles (not heat processed, which kills the live cultures), and kimchi is often found in the produce area, too.